selimslab/selimslab.github.io/_NOTES/arts/poetry/this-be-the-verse.md

 Get out as early as you can,

-And don’t have any kids yourself.
+And don't have any kids yourself.

 BY PHILIP LARKIN